 baby sleep habits

 We've written quite a bit about sleep regressions on this site (in fact, Nicole herself was instrumental in coining that term!), and with good reason: your child goes through FIVE sleep regressions in the first year of life alone!
 But how can you know for sure if something is a sleep regression?
 How do you distinguish a sleep regression from a growth spurt?
 What about a sleep regression vs. a funky phase that has no real explanation?
-And, for that matter, how do you distinguish what seems
+And, for that matter, how do you distinguish

 Imagine when you put your baby to sleep, your baby doesn't cry.
 Your baby happily plays in his or her crib, looks at the mobile, or babbles, but isn't sleeping.
 Or, your toddler happily chats in his bed for an hour every night before going to sleep.
 You're lucky, right?
 This is the ideal baby sleep situation and you have nothing to worry about, right?
 Wrong.
 Turns out that downtime in your baby's crib - time in which she plays and entertains herself - might actually be detrimental to sleep.